-During fiscal year 2023, HMS purchased gold, silver, copper, zinc, lead and nickel Products.
+During fiscal year 2024, HMS purchased gold, silver, copper, zinc, lead and nickel products.
 These Products were sourced from a variety of geographies including Australia, the Americas, Africa, Asia, Europe and the Middle East.

-Products are typically purchased directly from the owners of the source mines, trading counterparties or smelters.
-The purchase of concentrates is undertaken through contracts that are negotiated for each spot and/or term offtake.
-HMS' major activities include the purchase and sale of base and precious metals concentrates, ores and semi-refined (copper, zinc, lead, nickel, gold, silver, platinum, palladium) and the provision of financing in the form of working capital loans and pre-payments to fund the development or operation of mines, in some cases this is linked to off-take arrangements.

-HMS utilises contractors to provide freight, transport, and/or logistics services in connection with the purchase and sale of Products.
+Products are typically purchased directly from the owners of the source mines or a few trading counterparties.
+The purchase of Products is undertaken through contracts that are negotiated for each spot and/or longer-term offtake purchase.
+HMS' major activities include the purchase and sale of base and precious metals concentrates, ores and semi-refined metals (copper, zinc, lead, nickel, gold, silver) and the provision of financing in the form of working capital loans and pre-payments to fund the development or operation of mines, in some cases this is linked to off-take arrangements.
+Where the mining companies do not take care of the transport to the final consuming smelter, HMS and its subsidiaries utilise contractors to provide freight/transport/logistics services in connection with the purchase and sale of Products.